mlaib/MFDFA/README.md

 License: GPL-3

-Note: This R code was developed and used for the following paper:
+Note: This R code was developed and used for the following papers:
    Long-range fluctuations and multifractality in connectivity density time series of a wind speed monitoring network, submitted.

+   M. Laib, J. Golay, L. Telesca, M. Kanevski, Multifractal analysis of the time series of daily means of wind speed in complex regions, Chaos, Solitons & Fractals, 109 (2018) pp. 118-127.

 ## MFDFA package installation: from github ####